tomcritchlow/tomcritchlow.github.io/_posts/2015-03-22-back-to-blogging.md

 Hello 2015.
 It's been a while since we've seen each other.

 Welcome to my redesigned blog.
-Hosted on Github pages using Jeckyll.
+Hosted on Github pages using Jekyll.

 I'm going to be (aspring to) write more here, now that I have a place to put my writing that I feel happy with.
 I've been resolving the problem of HAVING A BLOG by seamlessly mixing my tomcritchlow.com blogging with other writing I do elsewhere, be it Medium, the NYTimes (haha, wouldn't that be nice) or elsewhere.